rxaviers/decamelize-keys-deep/README.md

 # decamelize-keys-deep

-> Convert a camelized object into a lowercased one with a custom separator<br>
+> Deeply convert the camelized keys of an object into a lowercased one with a custom separator<br>
 > Example: `{unicornRainbow: {fooBar: 1}}` → `{unicorn_rainbow: {foo_bar: 1}}`

 ## Install

 ```
 $ npm install --save decamelize-keys-deep
 ```

 ## Usage